YourOnly-One/content/content/techmagus/en-ph/kb/webdev/integrate-disqus-blogger-classic.md

 +++
-title = "[How-To] Integrate DISQUS on Blogger/BlogSpot Classic Template" description = "A short guide on how to integrate Disqus on Google Blogger / Blogspot websites.
+title = "How-To integrate DISQUS on Blogger/BlogSpot classic templates" description = "A short guide on how to integrate Disqus on Google Blogger / Blogspot websites.
 This tutorial is for those using the Classic Template."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2008-05-25T02:45:39+08:00                                        # manually adjust to local timezone